 Tufts Environmental Literacy Institute

-The Tufts Environmental Literacy Institute (TELI) is a multi-day faculty development workshop with the goal of assisting participants to incorporate environmentally-related themes into existing or new courses within and beyond the Tufts Community.
-Each year, TELI addresses an issue of major environmental importance.
+The Tufts Environmental Literacy Institute (TELI) was a multi-day faculty development workshop with the goal of assisting participants to incorporate environmentally-related themes into existing or new courses within and beyond the Tufts Community.
+While operating, each year, TELI addressed an issue of major environmental importance.

-Workshops are based on interactive presentations by a variety of environmental experts and field-based learning experiences, and provide access to a range of resources for course development.
-This combination is intended to facilitate discussion in order to promote creative teaching experiences among participants.
+Workshops were based on interactive presentations by a variety of environmental experts and field-based learning experiences, and provided access to a range of resources for course development.
+This combination was intended to facilitate discussion in order to promote creative teaching experiences among participants.
 Previous workshops have covered issues such as:

 - Environmental Communication

 The ultimate goal of TELI and TELI-G is to increase the exposure and knowledge of selected participants to enable them to effectively engage with issues that will shape the new generations they teach.
 Emphasis is placed on recruiting faculty and graduate participants from a various Tufts departments to promote interdisciplinary collaboration on environmental issues at the university.
 For the first time in May 2013, faculty members from 10 countries were selected to join the conversation on One Health, signifying the beginning of a new era for TELI and the communication of environmental issues.